jsanchesleao/blog/posts/20160714curry_as_a_factory_of_functions.md

 So again we removed the mutable part and the for loop.
 The entire solution now is a lot more functional, but to go even further we will explore the techique mentioned in the beginning: currying.

 Quick explanation: A function is said to be in the curried form if it accepts one single argument.
 If the function needs to work with two arguments, it will return another function that accepts the next and so on.
-Moving to the code, our `countOcurrencies` function would look like this:
+Back to the code, our `countOcurrencies` function would look like this:

 ```javascript
 const countOcurrencies = function(item) {